 - 7.1 We will designate a senior staff member, normally a Vice Principal or Head of School, to be the DSL.
-Our DSLs are currently: - Catmose Primary: Kelly Jackson kjackson@catmoseprimary.com - Catmose College: Claire Pugh cpugh@catmosecollege.com - Harington School: Chris Raine craine@haringtonschool.com - 7.2 The DSL takes lead responsibility for child protection and wider safeguarding.
-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-When the DSL is absent, the deputy and deputies will act as cover. - 7.3 The DSL will be given the time, funding, resources, training and support to: - Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly.
+Our DSLs are currently: - Catmose Primary: Kelly Jackson kjackson@catmoseprimary.com - Catmose College: Claire Pugh cpugh@catmosecollege.com - Harington School: Natalie Henry-Oliver nhenry-oliver@haringtonschool.com - 7.2 The DSL takes lead responsibility for child protection and wider safeguarding.
+During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - 7.3 The DSL will be given the time, funding, resources, training and support to: - Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do - Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - The DSL will also keep the Head of School/Executive Principal informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.

-- The DSL will also keep the Head of School/Executive Principal informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate. - 7.4 The DSL will take responsibility for the filtering and monitoring systems role and ensure that the published filtering and monitoring standards are met.
+7.4 The DSL will take responsibility for the filtering and monitoring systems role and ensure that the published filtering and monitoring standards are met.